 AO partners with Elsa Schiaparelli, rival of Coco Chanel, to design a luxury line of sun and eyeglass frames.
 These frames were famously distinctive and detailed, featuring precious gems.

-JFK, who’s favorite sunglasses were made by AO, gives a speech in Southbridge, MA, the original home of American Optical.
+JFK, whose favorite sunglasses were made by AO, gives a speech in Southbridge, MA, the original home of American Optical.

 American Optical creates the iconic FG (flight goggle)-58 for American military pilots.
 The name of the style is eventually changed to The Original Pilot.